tidyverse/purrr/tests/testthat/_snaps/list-flatten.md

       list_flatten(1:2)
     Condition
       Error in `list_flatten()`:
-      ! `x` must be a list, not an integer vector
+      ! `x` must be a list, not an integer vector.